-In conclusion, we thank you for investing alongside us in the Small Cap Value Strategy.
+In conclusion, thank you for your investment in the Small Cap Value Strategy.
 We will continue to work hard to justify your confidence and trust.

 Quarterly performance return is based on the stock’s total return for the period which reflects any dividends or income earned.
 Prior to 09/30/16 return was based on price percent change.